matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 It also supports policies for access control, content-based security, and anomaly detection.
 These features help ensure that only authorized users can access APIs and that data is protected both in transit and at rest.

-9) Explain the significance of API products in Apigee.
+9) Explain the significance of API products in Apigee?
 Answer: API products in Apigee are a way to bundle one or more APIs together and define access limits and quota policies.
 They enable API providers to package APIs based on consumer needs, business models, or usage patterns.
 API products facilitate the monetization of APIs, streamline developer access through simplified key management, and allow for